Electric Scooter Injury and Accident Liability

 Many hotels on the Las Vegas Strip have specific policies regarding scooter parking.
 Contact the hotel directly for detailed information.

-Wearing a helmet is recommended, but helmets are not required in Las Vegas.
+Wearing a helmet is strongly recommended, and it is mandatory for riders under the age of 18.
 Some electric scooter rental companies offer a free helmet for all active riders.

 Why do electric scooter accidents happen?